ZeusinBath/ZeusinBath.github.io/events.md

 ## July

-**Tue 14 July 1700-2000 The Shared Table**
-Food for thought, with Bath Spa Universit: creativity, community and conversation about faith, food and sustainability.
-At Kelston Roundhill Barn.
-Booking link  [BathIFG-SharedTable](https://tinyurl.com/BathIFG-SharedTable)
+**NB the Shared Table event scheduled for 14 July is deferred** With regret we have had to postpone the Shared Table event planned for Tuesday next at Kelston Roundhill Barn.
+We hope soon to be able to announce a new date for the autumn.
+Please pass this message to anyone you are aware of, who may have intended to go.

 Email: <chair@bathifg.org.uk>